 How to travel safely on a bus

-During the national lockdown you should avoid all but essential travel.
+During the National lockdown you should only use public transport for essential journeys.

 Bus capacity will be limited to enable social distancing.
 Please follow the advice below, and any additional guidance from operators, to protect passengers and drivers.